suitmedia/WFG/readme.markdown

 1. `cd` into directory containing .ttf font files you want to convert
 2. Run command `font-generator`
-3. WFG will automagically convert .ttf files to .eot and .woff and generate a stylesheet
+3. WFG will automagically convert .ttf files to .eot, .woff and .woff2 then generate a stylesheet
 4. Done.
 All assets are ready to use